juand-r/EMNLP-2019/README.md

 ## Analysis

+[Quantity doesn't buy quality syntax with neural language models]

+[What Part of the Neural Network Does This?
+Understanding LSTMs by Measuring and Dissecting Neurons]

 [Transformer Dissection: An Unified Understanding for Transformer's Attention via the Lens of Kernel]

 [Visualizing and Understanding the Effectiveness of BERT]